Welcome to InvarLock

 --profile dev

-That produces an evaluation report and (optionally) a proof pack you can archive, verify, and share.
+That produces an evaluation report and (optionally) an evidence pack you can archive, verify, and share.

 What’s next

-- Design-partner refinement of the private on-prem review workflow
+- Design-partner refinement of the private deployment review workflow

 - Broader adapter and framework coverage